 You can mix prerequisites, equivalencies, electives, and mandatory classes with performance data to create the certifications and curriculums you need to drive performance.
 You can also nest certifications and curriculums to create a hierarchy of certifications and curriculums.

 Training Programs consist of Certifications and Curriculums.
 Training Programs can have start and end dates or be open ended.
-Additionally, you can have mutiple Training Programs active at one time.
+Additionally, you can have multiple Training Programs active at one time.

 For example, you can define a New Hire training program that is ongoing for all new hires and a separate 2013 Technician training program for your service technicians.

 Certifications are rule-based sets of courses and performance metric objectives.
-When creating Certifications you can use mutiple rule types, including:
+When creating Certifications you can use multiple rule types, including:

 Completion - The learner must complete all of the specified courses, certifications and curriculums to satisfy the rule.
 For example, the learner must complete all 5 listed courses.